 Your Credit Limit Was Reduced

-Sometimes lenders lower credit limits as part of routine reviews.
-If your limit drops but your balance stays the same, your utilisation ratio increases instantly.
-That alone can cause your credit score to fall.
+If your limit drops but your balance stays the same, your credit utilisation increases instantly, which can cause your score to drop.

 Opening a New Credit Account

-• A hard search is often recorded
+• A hard search may be recorded

-• Your average credit age decreases
+• Your average account age becomes shorter

 Applying for Credit Too Often

-Frequent Address Changes and the Electoral Roll
+Frequent Address Changes or Not Being on The Electoral Roll

 Errors on Your Credit Report